Knektium/meddela/README.md

 }
 ```

-Now Meddela knows about all the messages, their signals and nodes in the network
+Now Meddela knows about all the messages, their signals and nodes in the
- This information can now be used when generating the desired code.
-A template
+network.
+This information can now be used when generating the desired code but
-must first be created so add the following content to a new template file called
+first a template must first be created so add the following content to a new
-`structs.c.txt`:
+file called *structs.c.txt*:

 ```
 /* Message struct typedefs */